Kenshin627/blog/source/_posts/Foundations-of-functional-programming.md

 reverse the list

 ### elem
-The elem function takes a value and a list and checks whether the value is in the list
+The elem function takes a value and a list and checks whether the value is in the list.elem is a function that you may want to treat as an infix operator for readability. _**Any binary function can be treated as an infix operator by wrapping it in back-quotes (`)**_